(Post updated September 14, 2023)

 Many law schools offer “rolling” admissions.
 As the name implies, rolling admissions programs admit students on a “rolling” basis.
 Applications are reviewed as they are submitted and completed.
 Most schools with rolling admissions will have a “priority” or preferred deadline.
 Priority deadlines signify a date after which your opportunity for admission may diminish.
 Since rolling admissions programs admit students in a rolling process, there can be real risks associated with submitting a late application.
 A late application is one submitted after the priority deadline.

 Seton Hall Law follows a “modified rolling admissions” process with a priority deadline of April 1.
-“Modified rolling” means that applications will be reviewed as they are completed, but a bulk of our decisions will not sent until closer to the priority deadline.
+“Modified rolling” means that applications will be reviewed as they are completed, but most of our decisions will not sent until closer to the priority deadline.
 Even though decisions are not being sent out until later, “modified rolling” still means that applications completed after April 1 may have a more difficult time gaining admission and will, most likely, have limited options for scholarships.
 This can differ from year to year depending upon the applicant pool.
 So – the safe thing to do in any year, is to apply and have your application completed by April 1.

 So, what’s the take-away here?
 You should apply when you are ready and when your application is the strongest, but you must keep all deadlines in mind.
 Earlier is generally better – but, you should ensure that you are not short-changing your application by pushing it out before it is ready.
 Your application is the representation of you in the admissions process – if you complete it in a rushed manner – it will often be noticeable to Admissions Committees.